 Personally, I fall into the latter camp.
 I think plain old mayonnaise is heinous and gross.
 I get personally offended when someone puts paper white mayo on my cheeseburger.
 I can get down on some aoili, which is basically just mayo with flavoring, and (hot take here) the best condiment to dip fries into, but that flavoring has got to be strong.
 If I get a hint of actual mayo flavor in your restaurant’s mayonnaise-based condiment you’re going to find yourself sawdusting my large pile of vomit.
 A fair proposition, I know.

 Whatever your feelings on mayonnaise may be one thing about it is indisputable: it’s a dynamic condiment.
 It (theoretically) pairs with just about any sandwich.
 Italian, roast beef, club, BLT, veggie, ham and cheese, French Dip –– mayo works on all of them and more.

 No. Nope.
 Nah.
 Nuh uh.
 Not into this.
 This is an abomination.
-A peanut butter and mayo sandwich is like making a hot sauce and sour cream burrito.
+A peanut butter and mayo sandwich is like making a hot sauce and sour cream burrito or a lettuce sandwich.
 But worse.
 It’s just nonsense.
 Why not toss some chocolate, onions, dill pickles, hot dogs, strawberries, yellow mustard, and ice cream on there too?
 A peanut butter and mayo sandwich is the sort of thing a normal human would only even dream of putting together if their fridge was totally barren and they were either too lazy or too poor to get real food.
 No one with options makes this.